ORNL/DataFed/doc_source/source/system/overview.rst

 Catalog
 -------

-The DataFed catalog allows collections and data records to be is internally published (without DOI numbers) for use by any DataFed user.
+The DataFed catalog allows collections and data records to be internally published (without DOI numbers) for use by any DataFed user.
 The catalog allows users to browse collections by hierarchical categories and to search for collections and datasets directly by filtering relevant field and metadata schema values.